 Where to File

-If you are filing for a new EAD, a replacement EAD for already granted TPS, re-registration of TPS, or filing a late initial application for TPS, please follow instructions below.
-E-filing is not currently available for TPS for Nepal.
-You must send your TPS package by mail or courier to the appropriate address in the table below:
+If you are filing a paper application for a replacement EAD for already granted TPS, send your TPS package to the appropriate address in the table below:

 |If you are sending your application by:||Mail your application to:|

-U.S. Postal Service
+U.S. Postal Service (USPS):

 Automatic Employment Authorization Document (EAD) Extension